Hyderabad Metro: Initial bidding

 The bidding process was completed by July 2008 and awarded to Maytas, which failed to achieve financial closure for the project as per schedule by March 2009.

 Re-bidding

-The State government cancelled the contract and called for a fresh rebidding for the project.
+The state government cancelled the contract and called for a fresh rebidding for the project.
 In the July 2010 rebidding process, Larsen & Toubro (L&T) emerged as the lowest bidder for the ₹121.32 billion project.
 L&T came forward to take up the work for about ₹14.58 billion as viability gap funding as against the sanctioned ₹48.53 billion.
-The Nallari Kiran Kumar Reddy government proactively pursued the project, but it was delayed due to separate state agitation and later due to the apprehensions of the new government.
+The Bharatiya Janata Party government proactively pursued the project, but it was delayed due to separate state agitation and later due to the apprehensions of the new government.
+A consortium of 10 banks led by State Bank of India sanctioned the entire debt requirement of the Hyderabad Metro project, which was the largest fund tie-up in India for a non-power infrastructure public-private partnership (PPP) project at that time.

-Mascot

-The mascot of Hyderabad Metro Rail is Niz.
-It was derived from the word Nizam, who ruled the princely state of Hyderabad.